BryanWilhite/Blog/presentation/entry/2012/2012-01-31-aspnet-blog-engines-and-squarespace.md

   "isActive": true,
   "sortOrdinal": 0,
   "clientId": "2012-01-31-aspnet-blog-engines-and-squarespace",
   "tag": "{\r\n  \"extract\": \"Hi wired world.
-This is my first entry for this new blog—so it makes a bit of sense to write about the ASP.NET-based Blog engines with which I experimented (to start this blog):Orchard CMS is an MVC application so I preferred this.
+This is my first entry for this new blog—so it makes a bit of sense to write about the ASP.NET-based Blog engines with which I experimented (to start this blog): Orchard CMS is an MVC application so I preferred this.
 The problem is with my...\"\r\n}"
 }
 ---